 75. Pants Extension

-Create something that will make your kid’s old pants look new, unique and stylish by simply sewing extensions on them.
+Make your kid’s old pants look new, unique, and stylish by simply sewing extensions on them.

 Feeling a bit patriotic?
 Now you’ve got an idea!
 The map of America.
 So, if you’re fond of doing crafts like this, you can start yours now.